-Christmas season is such a crazy busy time for all of us with young kiddos.
-With all of the shopping, holiday events, and talk of Santa, it’s no wonder kids sometimes have a hard time containing their excitement!
-This Candy Cane Play Dough recipe provides a healthy outlet for all of the excitement pent up inside of them, and gives even the little ones a way to do something Christmas-y!
-(Without rearranging all of the ornaments on the tree or unrolling all of your rolls of ribbon! 😉)How To Make Candy Cane Play Dough
+This candy cane play dough recipe provides a creative outlet for all of the excitement pent up inside of them, and gives even the little ones a way to do something Christmas-y!
+(Without rearranging all of the ornaments on the tree or unrolling all your rolls of ribbon!)

 - 1 cup flour